deepanshu045/facetrack---A-Smart-Attendence-System/README.md

 # FaceTrack — AI-Based Face Recognition Attendance System

+## Academic Project

+FaceTrack is an academic project assigned by **JVM Maheta College**, affiliated with the **University of Mumbai**.

+The project was developed as a practical implementation of concepts including:

+* Full-stack web application development
+* REST API development
+* Database management
+* Computer vision
+* Facial recognition
+* Desktop GUI development
+* Cloud/backend deployment
+* Software integration

+### Institution

+**JVM Maheta College**
+Affiliated with **University of Mumbai**

+### Project

+**FaceTrack — AI-Based Face Recognition Attendance System**

+The project combines a web-based attendance management system with a Python desktop face-recognition application to provide an automated approach to student attendance.

+> This project is developed for academic and educational purposes.

 FaceTrack is a full-stack **face recognition-based attendance management system** designed to automate student attendance using facial recognition.

 The system consists of three main components: